V-cyberpunk-01/3D-ELAN/README.md

 ```
 │3D-ELAN
+├──checkpoints  # One regular results for the newest experiment with 6 datasets
 ├──model_basic  # Results for the main experiment
 ├──model_(whole)cell  # Results for the discussion  experiment 1
-├──model_feature50  # Results for the discussion  experiment 2
 ├──model_ablation  # Results for the discussion  experiment 3
 ```